 Programs for aspiring genetic engineers can be found at 4-year colleges and universities.
-Aspiring genetic engineers should have a good idea of their specific research interests.
 Genetic engineering programs might focus on agriculture, biotechnology or another specialized field.
-Students should look for schools with faculty whose research interests match their own.

 - Those who wish to work in medical science research may be trained as physicians as well as research scientists; they often earn a dual M.D./Ph.D. degree.